 A secondary spinal tumor presents other challenges since cancer from another area has spread to the spine.
 Some patients may respond to radiation only.
 Others may require a combination of radiation, chemotherapy, and surgery.

 Surgery may be necessary to remove all or part of the tumor.
-It can also be used to stabilize the spine if the tumor caused any damage.
+It can also be used to stabilize the spine if the tumor causes any damage.

 Hospital stays for spinal tumors can last 5 to 10 days.
 After surgery, rehabilitation, like physical or occupational therapy, helps with recovery and regaining function in the body.
 Total recovery varies depending on the type of surgery and how your body responds.